Olive Oil: Health Benefits, Best Sources and How to Use It

 Phytosterols

 Phytosterols are another key nutrient in olive oil and other fruits, vegetables, and whole grains.
-Phytosterols are similar to cholesterol thus compete with cholesterol in your body for absorption.
-As a result, they may help to lower LDL and triglyceride levels and raise up the good cholesterol, HDL levels.
+Phytosterols are similar to cholesterol and thus compete with cholesterol in your body for absorption.
+As a result, they may help to lower LDL and triglyceride levels and raise up the good cholesterol, and HDL levels.

 According to a 2018 study published in Lipids in Health and Disease, phytosterols may help to improve blood lipid profiles and decrease obesity (10).
 According to a 2011 study published in QJM: An International Journal of Medicine, phytosterols may help to improve lipid levels (11).